Collect Payment

 • An optional debtor account.

-Refer to your client library for details and documentation.
+You may pass a debtor account as follows.
+Also refer to your client library for details and documentation.

 • JavaScript